tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 4. Contain hosting and operational costs associated with running the system.

 5. Enable method to continually review and assign legal compliance tasks to the appropriate individuals and provide a compliance reporting ability for Azure resources.

+6. Enforce subscription owners to configure Azure resources with compliance and security while disallowing the creation of specific resources.

-6. Limit access to the corporate site to users on the Contoso domain, and continue to support VPN access.
+7. Limit access to the corporate site to users on the Contoso domain, and continue to support VPN access.

-7. Extract all web applications that have configuration or embedded connection strings to a more secure implementation.
+8. Extract all web applications that have configuration or embedded connection strings to a more secure implementation.

-8. Migrate current database applications to Azure PaaS solution with the appropriate data backup features implemented to prevent catastrophic data loss due to intentional or unintentional acts.
+9. Migrate current database applications to Azure PaaS solution with the appropriate data backup features implemented to prevent catastrophic data loss due to intentional or unintentional acts.

-9. Implement all security best practices on the migrated databases such as encryption at rest and during transport as well as ensure that sensitive data is not exposed to non-admin database users and applications.
+10. Implement all security best practices on the migrated databases such as encryption at rest and during transport as well as ensure that sensitive data is not exposed to non-admin database users and applications.

-10. Ensure network segregation between Azure admin and the lift and shifted web and database tiers.
+11. Ensure network segregation between Azure admin and the lift and shifted web and database tiers.

-11. Enable logging across all components (identity, virtual network, virtual machine, web, and database) to support an all-encompassing monitoring solution.
+12. Enable logging across all components (identity, virtual network, virtual machine, web, and database) to support an all-encompassing monitoring solution.

-12. Ensure that Azure admins utilize best practices when accessing the Azure virtual machine resources and that all logins are logged for identity theft analysis activities.
+13. Ensure that Azure admins utilize best practices when accessing the Azure virtual machine resources and that all logins are logged for identity theft analysis activities.

-13. Ensure ease of use by syncing appropriate admin username and passwords for on-premises and cloud resources.
+14. Ensure ease of use by syncing appropriate admin username and passwords for on-premises and cloud resources.

-14. Ensure that only authorized users can access specific Azure resources when logged into the Azure Portal.
+15. Ensure that only authorized users can access specific Azure resources when logged into the Azure Portal.

-15. Setup auditing such that software installs are monitored across Azure virtual machine resources.
+16. Setup auditing such that software installs are monitored across Azure virtual machine resources.

-16. When specific security events are detected (such as a port scan), allow for the execution of actions to remediate, start the investigative process or prevent further information leakage or damage.
+17. When specific security events are detected (such as a port scan), allow for the execution of actions to remediate, start the investigative process or prevent further information leakage or damage.

 ### Customer objections